tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

-DTLS clients which do not want to receive a Connection ID SHOULD still offer the "connection_id" extension unless there is an application profile to the contrary.
+DTLS clients which do not want to receive a Connection ID SHOULD still offer the "connection_id" extension {{I-D.ietf-tls-dtls-connection-id}} unless there is an application profile to the contrary.
 This permits a server which wants to receive a CID to negotiate one.